 That being said, with the availability of website builders such as Squarespace, Wix, and Shopify, it is now easier than ever to start your own website.
 This is because many of these sites allow you to set up your site quickly, and give you the tools to update and market it to your potential customers.

 Marketplaces are another option for selling comics online.
-There are several you can choose from, such as more generalist marketplaces like eBay, where you can sell practically anything, to more specialist comic marketplaces such as Comiconnect.
+There are several global online marketplaces you can choose from, such as more generalist marketplaces like eBay, where you can sell practically anything, to more specialist comic marketplaces such as Comiconnect.

 Marketplaces remove much of the leg work involved in building your own website, such as the need to build the site from scratch and having to drive all your own traffic to the site.
 However, they do also come with downsides.
 For example, you have very little control over how things are done, for example, a new algorithm may mean fewer people find your products or there may be non-negotiable increases in fees.